How Much Money Do Electrical Contractors Make? (2024)

 How Much Profit Do Electrical Contractors Make?

 How much profit electrical contractors make is different from how much money they earn.
-An electrician who works for a firm will keep most of their earnings and save what they have to spend on regular living expenses like rent, utilities, and food.
+An electrician who works under someone else will keep most of their earnings to save or spend on regular living expenses like rent, utilities, and food.

 Can an Electrical Contractor Make 6 Figures?